 Inevitably, some students will face challenges and struggle to focus on their classwork.
 No matter how well you communicate and set expectations and build in flexibility, some students may need more support.
 Reach out for help or find ways to get students connected to help as soon as you see students falling behind.

-- Send a Course Problem Notice: These email notifications go to the student and the student’s school advising office and can help advisers know they need to reach out.
+- Send a Course Action Notice: These email notifications go to the student and the student’s school advising office and can help advisers know they need to reach out.

 - Reach out directly to a student’s adviser: You can find students’ advisers in your class list.